ehrun32/FriendFiesta/README.md

 Things to improve:
 - Make the app scalable with a lot of users
-- Make the app have a password for loggin in
+- Make the app have a password for logging in